 initiator has his own particular qualities but Maharaj Ji has the lot, plus.

 In England there are a lot of premies who are really into Knowledge, but there are also a lot of premies who have gotten into either just meditation, or Maharaj Ji, and who are therefore still into themselves.
 The English scene is more extreme than the Australian one.
 At times it can be really high when satsang takes off, but at others really spacy when when you come up against premies who just can't get out of their misery bag.
-However with an initiator in the country and in the momentum (to use the latest word) of Frankfurt, you can see many premies getting into realising the purpose of the whole trip.
+However with an initiator in the country and in the momentum (to use the latest word) of Frankfurt, you can see many premies getting into realizing the purpose of the whole trip.
 The little satsangs I've been to around London have been really good - small, warm and intimate, honest and relevant; and the whole aspirant scene is quite alive.

 I guess the thing with us in Australia is that because we had it so easy, and so good, we can take it all for granted and again ride the vibe.